 K Walker - FD Couns, BSc (Hons) Psych, PGCE, PgCert, Dip.Couns, MBACP, MBPsS

 Welcome I'm Karen.
 Many people experience anxiety or depression or other psychological or mental health difficulties at some point in their lives.
 Thoughts about a difficult past, trauma, adverse childhood experiences or current problems can cause psychological suffering.
-Sometimes relationship difficulties, isolation, bereavement or a sense of inner conflict can give rise to mental distress too.
+Sometimes relationship difficulties, infidelity, caregiving, isolation, bereavement or a sense of inner conflict can give rise to mental distress too.
 Whilst the origins of thoughts and feelings are often difficult to identify, they can become overwhelming, even manifest in physical difficulties.
 Counselling/psychotherapy can help you understand, tolerate or accept how you feel.
-It can help you begin to make personal change, if this is what you want.
+It is a joint endeavour between client and therapist which can help you begin to make personal change, if this is what you want.

 I offer short and long term psychodynamic therapy in Edinburgh and Dunfermline (since 2014).